itswadesh/vuefull-docs/README.md

 footer: Codecanyon Licensed | Copyright © 2019-present Swadesh Behera
 ---

-## About CRUD Automation
+## About Vuefull Automation

-Vue Fullstack Generator is a Javascript CRUD boiler plate, perfect for rapid development.
+Vue Fullstack Generator is a Javascript Fullstack boiler plate, perfect for rapid development.
 It is built over the cutting edge technology and purely modular code.

 This is based on ReST API and disconnected architecture.
 Hence you are free to use any front-end or backend.